401(k) matching example: Potential growth over time

 Read more: How does 401(k) matching work?

-The above examples are all about meeting (or even going beyond) your company match.
+The above examples illustrate the potential benefits of meeting (or even going beyond) your company match.
 But you don’t have to stop there.
-Remember, the IRS sets annual contribution limits for 401(k)s and other retirement accounts.
+Remember, the IRS sets annual contribution limits for 401(k)s and other retirement accounts, meaning you can generally contribute more than the employer match.

-If you were to “max out” your 401(k) in 2023, that would mean you would contribute the IRS contribution limit of $22,500.
-And thanks to catch-up contributions, employees age 50 or older can contribute up to $30,000 to their 401(k).
-Keep in mind, this contribution limit is separate from any potential company contributions (like a 401(k) match).
+If you were to “max out” your 401(k) in 2026, that would mean you would contribute the IRS contribution limit of $24,500.
+And thanks to catch-up contributions, employees age 50 or older can contribute an additional $8,000 to their 401(k).
+Workers age 60 to 63 are also able to set aside $11,250 in catch-up contributions.
+This contribution limit is separate from any potential company contributions (like a 401(k) match).

 But what if your employer doesn’t offer a match?
 You can still aim to contribute as much as you can to your 401(k) — and potentially even max it out.
 Here’s why you might want to consider it: